PresidentSam100/PresidentSam100/README.md

   - Current Position: **Software Engineering Intern** (R&D) at **[Aristocrat](https://www.aristocrat.com/)**.
   - **Communications (and a bit of outreach) [Electronic Game Developers Society (EGaDS)](https://discord.gg/rREcZd72Az).
 We develop games for fun!**
   - Creating an entire **Operating System** from scratch primarily using C/C++ (pair/group programming is fun).
+  - Designing a Drug App that provides information on conditions, treatments, and side-effects geared towards Appalachian communities
   - Doing some LeetCode/NeetCode/AlgoExpert/InterviewPen/ProgrammingExpert/StrataScratch/CSES stuff for **technical interviews**.
   - Working on many other smaller side projects on my bucket list.
 Like a **[personal portfolio site](https://presidentsam100.github.io/)** I made this summer.